Biguhjgu/Elitechwiz-Md/README.md

 <h2 align="center"> ⚠️ NOTE  </h2>

-##

 - *Elitechwiz-Md is not made by `WhatsApp Inc.` Sometimes or misusing the bot might `ban` your `WhatsApp account!`*
+-
-- *In that case, I'm not responsible for banning your account, there is no smoke without a fire.*
+- ## In that case, I'm not responsible for banning your account, `remember  there is no smoke without a fire` 😂.*
+-
 - *Use Elitechwiz-Md at your own risk by keeping this warning in mind.*